crissuper20/LightningMC/README.md

 - **Minecraft:** 1.16+
 - **LNbits:** Instance with admin API key

+## Developer API

+Want to integrate LightningMC with your plugin?
+See the **[API Documentation](API.md)** for:

+- Listening to `PaymentReceivedEvent` for payment notifications
+- Creating invoices and processing payments programmatically
+- Managing player wallets and balances
+- Complete examples (shops, donations, VIP access)

 ## Contributing

 Contributions welcome!
 Open an issue or PR ps